Chamaerops, dwarf palm: planting, growing and care

 Chamaerops humilis - Dwarf Palm

-It is the type species, Chamaerops as found in nature.
-It bears palmate green leaves that emerge at the top of the fibrous, brown stipe.
-It also produces yellow inflorescences in panicles, appearing in late spring.
+This is the type species, Chamaerops as found in the wild.
+It bears green palmate leaves that unfold atop the fibrous brown stipe.
+It also produces yellow inflorescences in panicles that appear in late spring.

 • Flowering time July, August